 Protect yourself and others by practicing good personal hygiene and distancing yourself from others when sick.

-When outbreaks occur, keep up to date on news from your local health department.
+When outbreaks occur, keep up to date on news and recommendations for staying at home from your local health department.

 What did you think of this course?